 Yes!
 Dogs get fiber, energy, vitamins, some minerals, and diverse nutrients from vegetables.
 We believe it is beneficial to feed dogs a BARF diet comprised of approximately 80% meat, organ & bone coupled with 20% vegetables.

 Often times when transitioning a dog into a new diet, especially one of a higher quality it can upset their stool for a short time.
 This is considered to be somewhat of a detoxification.

 When transitioning to raw the bacteria in the intestinal tract is adjusting, causing your dog to have loose stool or maybe go more often for a short period of time.
 The good news is that once your dog is fully transitioned to a raw diet their stool will firm up, and be much smaller than when they were on kibble!

-With no fillers & maximum nutrient absorption, your dogs digestion & elimination regularity will improve greatly.
-Yes, this means less dog farts too!
+With no fillers & maximum nutrient absorption, your dog's digestion & elimination regularity will improve greatly.
+Yes, this means fewer dog farts too!

 Clickhere to learn more about how nutrition affects your dog's poop.

 Anytime you change food it’s important to take it slow.
 While most dogs have strong digestive systems, switching from dry kibble to a raw moist food can be a shock on their systems initially.

 Some dogs will even experience a mild detoxification during the transition.
 Don't be alarmed, this is common when a dog has been eating processed foods their whole life.
 When switching to a fresh or raw food diet, the dog’s system will take time to adjust and form the enzymes and microbiota.

 Yes!
 Always read the label on each formula to be sure the recipe does not contain ingredients that your dog is allergic to.
 Typically dogs with allergies find substantial relief on a limited ingredient raw diet free of fillers, grain, gluten & artificial or processed ingredients.